 JOAQUIN WAS WITH HER WHEN THEY pulled her mother's body from the boat onto the pier in Oak Bluffs.
-Joaquin had been with her nearly every moment for the past nine days since her mother had gone missing.
-He'd held her hand and hugged her and said reassuring things to her and even wrapped his arms around her as they slept at night—and his mother did not make a fuss about the two fourteen-year olds alone in the room with the door closed.
+Joaquin had been with her almost every moment for the past nine days since her mother had gone missing.
+He'd held her hand and hugged her and said reassuring things to her and even wrapped his arms around her as they slept at night—and his mother did not make a fuss about the two fourteen-year-olds alone in the room with the door closed.
 His presence steadied her.
 It was what she held on to.

 But nothing could make Evangeline Gerard forget that at the moment her mother was likely drowning in the ocean just west of Martha's Vineyard, she was losing her virginity.

 The funeral was on Saturday.
 Before the service, the gray sky seemed to hover right above the ground, Evangeline observed, she wanted to reach out and grab it.
 Once they were inside, her father, face drawn, stood solemn in the front pew with her holding his hand, and Joaquin holding her other.
 The priest said his words, but she had a hard time following them.
 Does anybody ever listen to these things?
 Probably not.
 In her whole life, she had only been to one other funeral—her grandmother, her mother's mother, and that had only been the year before.
 She spied her mother's brother, and the cousins she she saw rarely.
 Robin Gerard's sorority sisters, and other friends from Boston.
 Joaquin's parents were sitting a few rows back from them with his other two brothers, Matthew and Christian.